1034 Campbell Way

 Clients that I’ve worked for include Johnson and Johnson, Merck, Sunoco, Nike, BASF, DuPont, Exxon Mobil, Firestone, Pfizer, Novartis, Bristol-Meyers Squibb, GE Capital, Campbell Soup, The Franklin Mint, Roche, GlaxoSmithKline, Mars Candy, Hershey’s, Nabisco, Royal Bank of Scotland, and several other multi-national corporations.

-My website: Quindry.com, shows many examples of before and after images that demonstrate my abilities.
+My website: Quindry.com, shows many examples of before and after images that demonstrate my retouching abilities.
 According to Google Analytics, my website received visits from 70 countries in 2019.

 While still an engineering major at Penn State, I decided that I would become a commercial photographer.
 I switched majors to General Arts and Sciences.
-I commenced taking what photography courses that I could, along with any other classes that I felt would help me establish a successful commercial photography business.
+I commenced taking what photography courses I could, along with any other classes I felt would help me establish a successful commercial photography business.
 At that time, I began the practice of lifelong learning that I still practice today.

 I have been doing digital photography since 2002 and estimate that with the exception of 2020 due to the business slowdown caused by the pandemic, I take over 20,000 photographs a year.